Section 8 - Facilities and Resources

-Currently located in Room 11 of Snygg Hall, Technology User Support provides a single point of contact to help the campus community with technological issues.
+Located in Room 26 of Lanigan Hall, Technology User Support provides a single point of contact to help the campus community with technological issues.
 Technology User Support assists with hardware and software installation and configuration, networking, and telecommunications issues.
-Visit the website at www.oswego.edu/help/, email firstname.lastname@example.org, or call 312-3456.
+For information, visit their website, email email@example.com or call 312-3456.

-The Office of International Education is responsible for the college's study abroad programs, maintaining an information center for students and faculty in areas of interest in international education, and promoting faculty and student exchanges.
+Located in Sheldon Hall, the Office of International Education and Programs is responsible for the college's study abroad programs, maintaining an information center for students and faculty in areas of interest in international education, and promoting faculty and student exchanges.
 The office is responsible for incoming international students and exchange visitors holding J-l visas.
-The Office of International Education is located on the second floor of Culkin Hall.

-The Office of Research and Sponsored Programs (ORSP) in Penfield Library is responsible for the development, coordination, and financial management of all contracts and grants of the college.
-Externally sponsored projects for research, scholarly or creative activity, curriculum development, or services utilizing SUNY Oswego facilities and/or personnel are administered through ORSP, Assistance is available for submitting competitive proposals including comprehensive budget development.
+The Office of Research and Sponsored Programs (ORSP) in Hewitt Union is responsible for the development, coordination and financial management of all contracts and grants of the college.
+Externally sponsored projects for research, scholarly or creative activity, curriculum development or services utilizing SUNY Oswego facilities and/or personnel are administered through ORSP, Assistance is available for submitting competitive proposals including comprehensive budget development.
 All applications for external funds to support these activities must be processed through ORSP to obtain the necessary campus approvals authorizing a project.
 Faculty and staff members who are interested in obtaining sponsored funds should contact ORSP at 312-2561.

 Permanent Collection of Art

-Through the years, the college has assembled a collection of original works of art for improving the educational, cultural, and aesthetic environment of the campus.
-Exhibitions of works from the collection are periodically on display in the Tyler Art Gallery.
+Through the years, the college has assembled a collection of original works of art for improving the educational, cultural and aesthetic environment of the campus.
+Exhibitions of works from the collection are periodically on display in Tyler Art Gallery.
 Certain parts of the collection are designed primarily for study.
-When appropriate, individual works are exhibited in offices and. other, secure parts of campus buildings.
+When appropriate, individual works are exhibited in offices and other secure parts of campus buildings.

 Alumni and Parent Relations

 Located in King Alumni Hall, the Office of Alumni and Parent Relations is the focal point for activities of the Oswego Alumni Association.
-The Association includes all alumni, faculty, parents, students, and friends of the college, and is involved in actively promoting and supporting the college through programs for social, educational and cultural enrichment, fund raising for scholarships, legislative relations and other projects as well as an alumni credit card, discount group buying, and insurance plans.
-It also coordinates a publications program featuring the Oswego Alumni Magazine and the Oswego Parents Newsletter, both of which are published twice a year.
+The association includes all alumni, faculty, parents, students and friends of the college, and actively promotes and supports the college through programs for social, educational and cultural enrichment, fundraising for scholarships, legislative relations and other projects as well as an alumni credit card, discount group buying and insurance plans.
+It also coordinates a publications program featuring the Oswego Alumni Magazine and the Oswego Parents Newsletter.
 Contact the Alumni Office for more information at 312-2258.

 Retired Senior Volunteer Program (RSVP)

 This office, located at 210 Culkin Hall, coordinates many of the college's external and internal communications.
-The Office of Public Affairs serves as the first point of contact for news reporters and directs reporters to appropriate sources on campus.
-The office is responsible for preparing and sending news releases to the media to inform the public about the achievements of the college's students and faculty, new programs, and newsworthy developments, News releases publicizing upcoming events that are open lo the public are also issued through the Office of Public Affairs.
+The Office of Communications and Marketing serves as the first point of contact for news reporters and directs reporters to appropriate sources on campus.
+The office is responsible for preparing and sending news releases to the media to inform the public about the achievements of the college's students and faculty, new programs and other newsworthy developments, News releases publicizing upcoming events that are open to the public are also issued through this office.
 Information on such events should he made available to the office no later than two weeks in advance.
-The Office of Public Affairs contributes to internal communications within the State University, and publishes the Campus Update, the college community newsletter distributed on paydays throughout the academic year, and monthly during the winter and summer breaks, The office also edits such college wide publications as the college's annual report.
-For more information on the Office of Public Affairs, call 312-2265.

 United University Professions, Inc. (UUP)

-The web coordinator provides guidance and resources related to departmental web design, policy, and accessibility.
-The web coordinator is located in Room 210 of Culkin Hall and may be reached by email at email@example.com, firstname.lastname@example.org or by calling 312-3664.
+The digital communications group in the Office of Communications and Marketing provides guidance and resources related to departmental web design, policy and accessibility.
+They may be reached by email at firstname.lastname@example.org or by calling 312-2265.